YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ydb
 +++

 The ydb script starts with #!/bin/sh so it can run with any shell.
 Also, you can use it to both run a program and run in direct mode.
 It sources ydb_env_set and sets up default YottaDB database files with BEFORE_IMAGE journaling.
 It automatically recovers the database on startup.
-This script sets up everything you need to run YottaDB for a simple out-of-box experience.
+This script sets up everything you need to run YottaDB for a simple out-of-the-box experience.

-For multi-user multi-environment systems, you should modify or replace the ydb script for your configuration.
+For multi-user multi-environment systems, modify or replace the ydb script for your configuration.

 The ydb script deletes all prior generation journal files (\*_<time and date stamp> files) older than $gtm_retention days from the directory that contains the global directory (as pointed to by $ydb_gbldir) and any subdirectories of that directory.
 By default, $gtm_retention is 42.
 However, you might want to align it with the backup frequency of your database.